goverland-labs/goverland-platform-events/CONTRIBUTING.md

   are only released every few months.

 * Provide steps to reproduce the issue, and if possible include the expected results as well as the actual results.
-Please provide text, not screen shots!
+Please provide text and/or screen shots.

 * If you are seeing an internal error (a status code of 5xx), please be sure to post relevant parts of (or the entire) log, as often these errors are